iresil/FowlFlightForensics/README.md

 # FowlFlightForensics
- A Kafka-based CSV parser for bird-related airplane accidents
+ A Kafka-based CSV processor for bird-related airplane accidents